-10. Wellness Int'l Network, Ltd. v.
-Sharif, 617 F. App'x 589
+I. Wellness Int'l Network, Ltd. v.
+Sharif, 617 Fed.Appx.
+589

 On August 4, 2015, the Seventh Circuit issued a short opinion, which concluded that the Debtor "forfeited his Stern argument when he was first before [the court]."
 Wellness Int'l Network, Ltd. v.
-Sharif, 617 F. App'x 589, 590 (7th Cir.
+Sharif, 617 Fed.Appx 589, 590 (7th Cir.
 2015).
 The Seventh Circuit explained that "[b]y waiting until his reply brief to challenge the bankruptcy court's authority to decided the alter-ego claim, [the Debtor] failed to preserve his challenge[.]"
 Id. at 591.
-The Seventh Circuit then affirmed the district court's ruling, and by extension this Court's ruling as to Count V, the alter-ego claim.
+The Seventh Circuit then affirmed the District Court's, and by extension this Court's, decision as to Count V, the alter-ego claim.
 Id.
 The Seventh Circuit's order was not appealed.
-With that, both the Seventh Circuit and the Northern District of Illinois have placed their stamp of approval on this Court's ruling that the Soad Wattar Trust was the Debtor's alter-ego and therefore the Trust assets were rightly property of the Debtor's bankruptcy estate.
+With that, both the Seventh Circuit and the District Court have placed their stamp of approval on this Court's ruling that the Soad Wattar Trust was the Debtor's alter-ego and therefore the Trust assets were rightly property of the Debtor's bankruptcy estate.

-11. Ragda Sharifeh v.
-Horace Fox, Jr., et al, 12-A-00430
+J. Ragda Sharifeh v.
+Horace Fox, Jr., et al., 12-A-00430

-Having discussed the litigation involving Adversary Proceeding 09-00770, the Court now

-It is equally important to note that while the majority required the Seventh Circuit to determine whether there was consent, the dissent, in the alternative, stated that such alter-ego claims were not Stern claims and the bankruptcy court could have adjudicated the claim regardless of consent.
-Specifically, "[a]t its most basic level, bankruptcy is "an adjudication of interests claimed in a res." . . .
+Having discussed the litigation involving Adversary Proceeding 09-00770, the Court now returns to 2012, when Ragda brought yet another lawsuit regarding the Soad Wattar Trust.
+Not satisfied with either this Court's nor the District Court's rulings on Adversary Proceeding 09-00770 and too impatient to wait for the outcome of her appeal in Adversary Proceeding 10-02239; Ragda filed a Complaint to Recover Property and Declaratory Judgment on February 16, 2012 in the Chancery Division of the Circuit Court for Cook County.
+On March 16, 2012, the Trustee filed a Notice of Removal, removing the case to the Bankruptcy Court.
+Adv.
+12- adjudication of interests claimed in a res."...
 [WIN] asked the Bankruptcy Court to declare that assets held by Sharif are part of that res.
 Defining what constitutes the estate is the necessary starting point of every bankruptcy; a court cannot divide up the estate without first knowing what's in it."
 Id. at 1952 (Roberts, J. dissenting) (internal citations omitted).
 Moreover, WIN's claim fell "within the narrow historical exception that permits a non-Article III adjudicator in certain bankruptcy proceedings."
 Id. at 1954.
-The dissent did qualify this by stating that a non-Article III court can adjudicate this type of claim "[p]rovided that no third party asserted a substantial adverse claim to the trust assets[.]"
+The dissent did qualify this by stating that a non-Article III court can adjudicate this type of claim "[p]rovided that no third party asserted a substantial adverse claim to the Trust assets[.]"
 Id.
-However, such exception would not have applied in this case as Ragda did not attempt to assert a claim against the Soad Wattar Trust until after the July 6, 2010 Order, by which point the alter-ego claim was already fully adjudicated.
-Therefore, one can posit that regardless of the outcome of the Supreme Court case, this Court may have had jurisdiction to determine the alter-ego claim.
+However, such an exception would not have applied in this case as Ragda did not attempt to assert a claim against the Soad Wattar Trust until after the July 6, 2010 Order, by which point the alter-ego claim was already fully adjudicated.
+Therefore, one can posit that regardless of the outcome of the Supreme Court case, this Court would have had jurisdiction to determine the alter-ego claim.